 Sometimes people develop addictions to these drugs over the course of one prescription.
 As they continue with prescription drug abuse, their tolerance increases.
 Then they have to start taking more or higher doses.
 The more they take, the higher the risk for overdose.

 Once people develop an addiction to opioids, they have no choice but to seek professional help.
 The first logical step is to visit a detox center.
 Opioid withdrawal symptoms are extreme and very uncomfortable.
 Detox centers can help make these withdrawal side effects more bearable.

-Those who visit a detox center are less likely to relapse than those who don’t.
-When they don’t get professional help, the withdrawal symptoms are sometimes too much to bear.
+Those who visit a detox center are less likely to relapse than those who do not.
+When they do not get professional help, the withdrawal symptoms are sometimes too much to bear.
 They end up using again to stop the withdrawal side effects.

 These drugs cause a number of physical and mental problems too.
 People who abuse opioids suffer a change in brain chemistry.
 The change can lead to the development of other mental disorders beyond addiction.
 For example, people are likely to develop other problems such as depression, anxiety, and bipolar disorder.

 Seek Detox Help Today

 If you struggle with addiction to either one of these opioids, you should seek help today.
 The first step is to detox safely at a detox center.
 At Serenity House Detox, we provide quality and caring detox services, including:

 Do not attempt to start rehab without first setting a good foundation for recovery with professional detox.
 Let our trained experts help you overcome opioids safely.
 Reach out to the caring staff at Serenity House Detox today at 866.516.8356 for more information about how we can help.
 Get the help that you need today.